 … (the musicologist report) “considers notes to be similar even when they appear in different places in the songs’ melodies.” and “offers no justification for this technique of considering notes to be similar despite different metric placements in the melody.” and it “opines that ‘identical pitches found in succession in both songs’ are similarities, but then admits that there are intervening pitches between some of these notes.
 Again, there appears to be no justification for deeming notes to be consecutive when in fact there is an intervening note between them.”

-Evidently it was argued by the defendant’s musicologist, rightly, that there are elements in both ‘You Raise Me Up’ and ‘Soknudur” that can be found in “Danny Boy,” and such an argument would continue that those are therefore “not original,” “public domain,” etc. The decision includes according to Variety that “once similarities with “Danny Boy” are excluded, the two songs are not clearly similar.”
+Evidently, it was argued by the defendant’s musicologist, rightly, that there are elements in both ‘You Raise Me Up’ and ‘Soknudur” that can be found in “Danny Boy,” and such an argument would continue that those are, therefore “not original,” “public domain,” etc. The decision includes according to Variety that “once similarities with “Danny Boy” are excluded, the two songs are not clearly similar.”

 From a musicology standpoint, it’s an interesting question.
 “You Raise Me Up,” could almost have been the result of a composition exercise: “You are to write a new song through various interpolations of the themes found in Danny Boy.”
 If the same were said of “Soknudur,” it could be a bit of a “selection and arrangement” question.
 But that’s an aside.
-Here, there’s a question of whether judges should be interpreting and ruling on precisely how we “exclude” the elements of similarity present in “Danny Boy” to determine what remains to be considered.
+Here, I’m asking whether judges should be interpreting and ruling on precisely how we “exclude” the elements of similarity present in “Danny Boy” to determine what remains to be considered.
 This is what experts do; it’s not the domain of laypersons, and it seems questionable if it’s the domain of the trier of fact.